War against Nabis: Aftermath

 Since Sparta's army was now weakened, Nabis appealed to the Aetolians for help.
 They sent to Sparta 1,000 cavalry under the command of Alexamenus.
 The story goes that while Nabis was observing his army's drills, the Aetolian commander Alexamenus charged at him and killed him with his lance.
-Afterwards the Aetolian troops seized the palace and set about looting the city but its Sparta were able to rally and drive them from Sparta.
+Afterwards the Aetolian troops seized the palace and set about looting Sparta itself, but the Spartans were able to rally and drive them from the city.
 As Sparta was in turmoil Philopoemen entered the city with the Achaean army and made Sparta a member state of the League.
 The polis of Sparta was allowed to keep its laws and territory, but the exiles, and their rule of the Spartan warrior demos were not restored.

 In 189 BC, the hostages taken by Rome, excluding Nabis's son, who fell ill and died, were allowed to return to Sparta.
 Still deprived of any port and suffering from political and economic problems from having the hostile exiles close by and not having access to the sea, the Spartans captured the city of Las, which was the home of many exiles and a member of the Union of free Laconians.
 The Acheans officially adopted this as the reason to finish Spartan independence once and for all.
 They demanded the surrender of the people responsible for the attack.
 The culprits responded by murdering thirty pro-Achaean citizens, seceding from the League and requesting Roman tutelage.
 The Romans, who wanted to see division in the League, did nothing about the situation.
 In 188, Philopoemen entered northern Laconia with an army and the Spartan exiles who insisted on returning to Sparta.
 He first massacred eighty anti-Achaeans at Compasium, and then had the wall that Nabis built around Sparta demolished.
 Philopoemen then restored the exiles and abolished Spartan law, introducing Achaean law in its place.
 Thus ended Sparta's role as a major power in Greece, while Achaea became dominant throughout the Peloponnese.